Composition for Pufferfish Privacy

 However, this is impossible by the construction of $v^*$ and $v'$ at the end of Step 1.
 Therefore, Equation \ref{eq:amgm} must be a strict inequality, and that means that $\randalg\widehat{\mech}$ does not satisfy at least one of the necessary-for-composition constraints. \end{proofE}

 \begin{proof}[proof sketch (see \shortlong{\cite{nfcarxiv}}{the appendix} for the full proof).]
 The proof is based on the observations (1) that the feasible region (allowable real-valued vectors of the form $[\Pr(\mech(\data_1)=\outp),\dots, \Pr(\mech(\data_{\numdata})=\outp)]$) for the system of constraints is only convex when each $\beta^{(i)}$ has a single non-zero component and (2) post-processing acts like a convex operation on those allowable vectors.
 Hence, we construct a mechanism for which the constraints are tight but are violated after postprocessing. \end{proof}

-As a result of these theorems, the conclusion we reach is that if we want a set of Pufferfish mechanisms to compose with each other and be post-processing invariant, we should design those mechanisms to satisfy differential privacy.
-The next section presents sufficient conditions --- how to construct those differential privacy mechanisms and choose their privacy parameter $\epsDP$, so that they also satisfy Pufferfish with a desired privacy parameter $\epsPuffer$ and compose linearly.
+The conclusion we reach is that, if we want a set of Pufferfish mechanisms to compose with each other and be post-processing invariant, we should design those mechanisms to satisfy differential privacy.
+The next section presents sufficient conditions---how to construct those differential privacy mechanisms and choose their privacy parameter $\epsDP$, so that they also satisfy Pufferfish with a desired privacy parameter $\epsPuffer$ and compose linearly.
 Our results are specific to $\epsilon$-Pufferfish (Definition \ref{def:pufferfish}), which mirrors $\epsilon$-differential privacy (Definition \ref{def:dp}).
 For other variations of Pufferfish that are analogous to $(\epsilon, \delta)$-differential privacy or Renyi-DP~\cite{pierquin2024renyi}, we conjecture that similar results would hold; e.g., composable $(\epsilon, \delta)$-Pufferfish must also satisfy $(\epsilon, \delta)$-DP.